ost-utechja/UTech_Jamaica_Student_FAQs/other.md

 <details>
 <summary><strong>Can I complete my course of study earlier than scheduled?</strong></summary>

-Yes.
-A student may complete a course of study earlier by increasing their academic credit load.
+Yes.<br><br>

-Early completion must be approved by the Academic Advisor or Programme Director.
+Students may complete a programme earlier by increasing their academic credit load, provided this is approved by the Academic Advisor or Programme Director.

 </details>